 African Wild Dog

-- As wild dogs grow older, they go bald!
-Elderly wild dogs can be easily identified by large, dark bald patches over their body
+- As African Wild Dogs grow older, they go bald!
+You can spot elderly wild dogs by the large, dark patches on their bodies.